UIMSolutions/lang-sql/source/langs/sql/sqlparsers/builders/create/tables/README.md

 ## The SQL CREATE TABLE Statement

 SQL provides the **CREATE TABLE** statement to create a new table in a given database.
 An SQL query to create a table must define the structure of a table.
-The structure consists of the name of a table and names of columns in the table with each column's data type.
+The structure consists of the name of a table and names of columns in the table with each column"s data type.
 Note that each table must be uniquely named in a database.

 ### Syntax